 The enforcement period lasts for eight months.
 During the first three months, the merchant must pay a fee of $50 per chargeback.
 The fee increases to $100 for the remaining months, with a $25,000 review fee due at the end.

-How Does MasterCard Handle Excessive Chargebacks?
+How Does Mastercard Handle Excessive Chargebacks?

-- Excessive Chargeback Merchant (Tier 1): Merchant has at least 100 chargebacks per month and a ratio of at least 1.5% for two consecutive months.
+- High Excessive Chargeback Merchant: Merchant has at least 300 chargebacks and a chargeback ratio of at least 3%.

 What Can I Do If I’ve Exceeded My Chargeback Threshold?